A Stochastic Approach to the Definition of the Path Integral Measure: Equivalence of the Stochastic Path Integral and Euclidean Theory

 \section{Equivalence of the Stochastic Path Integral and Euclidean Theory}

 The present section will be dedicated to establishing and proving equivalence between the stochastic framework and the existing rigorous formulations of the path integral realized under Wick's theorem, which is valid for the Stochastic Path Integral as well.
 During the writing of this paper, the notation for the tubular bundle changed from $\mathcal{T}_\eta$ to $T_\eta$ in an attempt to simplify the typing process.
 We make this notation change explicit and the author apologizes for any and all inconvenience caused by this.
+Since the Feynman-Kac Path Integral also is based on stochastic dynamics, in some cases the path integral from 4.5 will be referred to as the 'tube-confined'.